An honest side-by-side look at ContractParser and Airparser — where each one is stronger, and which to pick based on what you actually need.

 Airparser returns structured JSON (or exports to Sheets, Airtable, etc.).
 It doesn't flag uncertain fields and doesn't re-check its own work.

-ContractParser's Verified tier ($0.20/page) runs a second AI pass after the initial extraction.
+ContractParser's Verified tier ($0.15/page, the default) runs a second AI pass after the initial extraction.
 The second pass audits every field, catches contradictions between fields (a total that doesn't match unit price × quantity, dates that don't match the contract period, renewal terms that conflict with termination terms), and returns narrative reasoning explaining what it flagged and why.

 A Verified flag looks like this: